calebsg225/DancingLinksJS/README.md

   [0, 0, 0, 0, 1, 0, 0]   // 6
 ];

-/*
-DLXSolver.solveMatrix(
+const solutions = DLXSolver.solveMatrix(
-  matrix: matrix of 1's and 0's,
+  matrix, // [matrix]: matrix of 1's and 0's
-  solutionCount: limit the number of solutions to find.
-Default: */ Infinity /*,
+  2 // [solutionCount]: limit the number of solutions to find.
+Default: [Infinity]
-  secondaryItems: a Set containing column indices to exclude as primary items when running DLX.
-Default: */ new Set() /* )
+  // [secondaryItems]: a Set containing column indices to exclude as primary items when running DLX.
+Default: [new Set()] );
-*/

-const solutions = DLXSolver.solveMatrix(matrix, 2);

 /*
 DLXSolver.solveMatrix() outputs an array of Sets.